gov4git/doc/whitepaper/intro.md

 Above all, it was clear that governance needs are to be viewed as a moving target: both because the science of DAO mechanisms is still developing, and because a long-lived community will invariably evolve its rules.

-This informed us to approach governance as an application, supported by (and decoupled from) an underlying framework which addresses the common responsibilities: decentralized identity, decentralized communication, security, transparency, state replication and consensus.
+This informed us to approach governance as an application, supported by (and decoupled from) an underlying framework which addresses the common responsibilities: decentralized identity, decentralized communication, security, transparency, state replication, consensus and a principled mechanism for changing the program of governance itself during the normal life of the application.

 ### Practical constraints